 The total cost of the project is USD 155,204,881.
 This is financed through a GEF grant of USD 10,239,450, USD 500,000 in cash co-financing to be administered by UNDP and USD 144,465,431 in parallel co-financing.
 UNDP, as the GEF Implementing Agency, is responsible for the execution of the GEF resources and the cash co-financing transferred to UNDP bank account only.

-Parallel co-financing: The actual realization of project co-financing will be monitored during the mid-term review and terminal evaluation process and will be reported to the GEF.
+Parallel co-financing: The actual realization of project co-financing will be monitored annually through the PIR process, during the mid-term review and terminal evaluation processes and will be reported to the GEF.
 The planned parallel co-financing will be used as follows: